- 0 people

 Stay on a boat in York, United Kingdom

 Houseboat Till is a unique luxury Houseboat in the Historic City of York, England.
 Tripadvisor has awarded us a Certificate of Excellence (2017) and (Airbnb has rated us as a Superhost for our service to customers.)
 (Owners Direct and Beds on Board at the moment do not have a scheme for Superhost Status) Please check out our reviews from customers on both platforms for more details.
 The Houseboat is a five-minute stroll to the city center with shops, restaurants, bars, cafes, and dining.
 An ideal break for romantic couples, families or a group of 6, with all the modern facilities of a new home.
-Free parking for one car, Free Wi-Fi, Wi-Fi controlled central heating, Full Sky TV with Sports and multi-room viewing.
+Free parking for one car, Free Wi-Fi, Wi-Fi controlled central heating, TELEVISION.
+We are delighted to provide are guests will full UHD 4K Smart TV's in the kitchen and lounge, with access to 100's of free channels.
+Guests with a Netflx account can Login with their passwords to watch your favourite Channels.
 The York Racecourse is a 15-minute stroll down the river path and a must for racegoers.

 THE HOUSEBOAT is furnished to make for relaxed and fun holidays.
 We have made the arrangements for your break in such a way as to make your stay as comfortable and as easy going as possible.
 You should find the houseboat fully equipped .
 There are 3 bedrooms, two with double beds and the third room has twi single beds.
 All bedding and towels are provided.
 If there is anything you need or require please contact Maggie or Ken who will sort it out for you as soon as they can.
 All we ask of you in return, is that you treat the houseboat with the care you would give to your own home and you leave it as you found it.,